Miracles (1989 film): Plot

-Kuo Cheng-Wah is a kind-hearted country boy who is quickly cheated out of all his money by Tung when he arrives in Hong Kong.
+Kind-hearted country boy Kuo Cheng-Wah is cheated out of all his money by a man named Tung when he arrives in Hong Kong.
 Depressed and destitute, he encounters Madame Kao, a poor woman selling flowers on the street; she urges him to buy a red rose, saying it will bring him luck.
-He disagrees at first but after looking at his suitcase, he finally agrees.
+He eventually agrees.

-His fortunes immediately take a dramatic turn when he stumbles into a gang war, and renders assistance to a dying gang leader.
+His fortunes take a turn when he stumbles into a gang war, and renders assistance to a dying gang leader.
 When Fei asks who will take his spot, the gang leader unwittingly makes Kuo his successor and dies.
-Kuo, awed, attributes his luck to Madame Kao's rose, and takes to buying one from her every day thereafter.
+Kuo attributes his luck to Madame Kao's rose, and takes to buying one from her every day thereafter.
 This does not sit well with the gang, especially Fei, who feels that he was next in line to be the boss.
 Uncle Hoi, the boss' right-hand man, helps Kuo adjust to being the boss.
 In a fight to test his toughness, Kuo wins the gang's respect, with the exception of Fei.

 Kuo reluctantly accepts being a gangster boss and tries to find a different way to legitimately make a living for himself and his gang.
 When singer Yang Luming comes to him with money to pay off a debt the previous boss had loaned to her dad, Uncle Hoi comes up with the idea to open a nightclub.
-At the opening of the nightclub, rival boss Tiger comes to the nightclub, hoping to muscle his way into half of the shares of the club.
-Before the music starts, the police and Inspector Ho interrupt the show.
+At the opening of the nightclub, rival boss Tiger arrives, hoping to muscle his way into half of the shares of the club.
+The police and Inspector Ho soon interrupt the show.
 In Kuo's office, Ho privately tells him his plan to bring both gangs to jail.
 Ho leaves Kuo with Uncle Hoi, who tells Kuo everyone knows what they talked about since Ho always uses the same lines.